nataliakuksa/Eye-Exercise/README.md

 # Eye-Exercise
 This project features eyes that follow cursor movements across the screen.
+They are an adorable and fun animation that can be used in many places.

 How to run: download files into a folder and open Index.html in your broweser.